Wondering what to serve with chicken pot pie? From corn to salad to potatoes, there are so many dishes that pair well with this comforting dish.

-Chicken Pot Pie is a classic comfort food that’s bursting with rich flavors.
+Chicken pot pie is a classic recipe that’s bursting with rich flavors.
 From the flaky crust to the meaty, creamy, and cheesy filling, it’s an irresistibly tasty dish from top to bottom.

-And because it’s got all the essential components – carbs, protein, veggies, fats – it can easily be served as a complete meal in itself.
+And because it has all the essential components – carbs, protein, veggies, fats – it can easily be served as a complete meal in itself.

 Let’s start your meal with a clean and crunchy appetizer.
 Chicken pot pie is super rich, so a light plate of crisp raw veggies is perfect for cutting through that savory flavor.

 Just slice up some carrots, celery, cucumbers, broccoli, and cauliflower, arrange them in a nice platter, and place a yogurt dip at the center.

 While chicken pot pie has some veggies in it, it’s still quite lacking in roughage.
 Add some fiber to your meal by serving some salad on the side.

 It’s light, crisp, and nutritious – a fantastic contrast to the rich and hearty entrée.

 A spinach salad with a tangy orange dressing will go well with your savory casserole.

 Toss together spinach, oranges, cheese, nuts, your favorite berries, and drizzle them with the citrus vinaigrette.
 How sublime.